-WHAT THEY DO?
-MAIN OUTPUT CHALLENGES WHAT TO DO?
-NIR Detection systems use infra-red light to detect the subtle differences in density between plastics to identify them as different polymer types.
+WHAT THEY DO? ΜΑΙΝ ΟυΤΡυΤ CHALLENGES NIR Detection systems use infra-red light to detect the subtle differences in density between plastics to identify them as different polymer types.
 PET and HDPE Bottles.
 Mixed Plastics - Pots, Tubs and Trays (PTT).
 Most MRFs are configured to collect and bale HDPE and PET bottles separately.
 All other rigid plastic types are baled in a grade called mixed plastics that mostly consists of PTT.
-The challenges associated with this process are extensive which is reflected in the lower recycling rates for household plastics.
-Black Plastic Packaging: In a similar manner to the NIR Detection used to eliminate plastic contamination from paper, non-detectable black plastic containers can be missed for recycling.
-Full body beverage bottle sleeves: Full body beverage bottle sleeves are usually produced from a different plastic to the bottle itself.
-As the bottle is completely covered by this other material, this can fool the detector into thinking that the sleeve material is the main material.
-For example a PP sleeve on a PET bottle may be seen as a PP package rather than a PET one.
-Rigid and flexible plastics are often made up of polymer blends.
-This is often for the purposes of heat sealing (e.g. skin pack trays) or enhancing shelf life (vacuum pack meat bags).
-Such materials can be problematic to plastic recyclers and impact on the finished recycled product.
-Lidding films: Plastic processors will often have sifters that can remove unwanted light fraction plastics.
-However some lidding films are not single polymer so it is best if they are separated from the pot, tub or tray by the consumer or be the same material as the tray where possible.
-Plastic containers covered with non-plastic materials: Plastic containers covered with cardboard sleeves such as yogurt pots may not be picked up as either plastic or cardboard as the detectors may see one or the other.
-Non-recyclable contaminants: Plastic packaging items often contain non-recyclable components such as absorbent pads in trays.
-Generally consumers don't remove these, particularly when used in meat packaging.
-These are problematic in a plastic recycling facility and the non-recyclable component cannot be removed in the MRF.
-Check to see if your supplier can provide an alternative NIR detectable material If you must use a sleeve rather than a label, minimise the size so that it does not cover more than 50% of the container surface area or instruct consumers to remove them and provide a means to do so.
-Use a single polymer rather than a blend or laminate where possible.
-Instruct your customer to separate lidding films from containers unless made from the same material.
-Minimise the size so that it does not cover more than 50% of the container surface area or instruct consumers to remove them and provide a means to do so.
-Eliminate absorbent pads if this is possible to do without impacting product quality.
-If not then use pads that are not adhered to trays where this is feasible (e.g. mince papers).
+The challenges associated with this processors Black Plastic Packaging: In a similar mapaper, non-detectable black plastic cores Full body beverage bottle sleeves: Full plastic to the bottle itself.
+As the bottle into thinking that the sleeve material is seen as a PP package rather than a PET Rigid and flexible plastics are often ma (e.g. skin pack trays) or enhancing shell plastic recyclers and impact on the finite Lidding films: Plastic processors will of However some lidding films are not simbly the householder or be the same mas yogurt pots may not be picked up as Non-recyclable contaminants: Plastic processors in trays.
+Generally h packaging.
+These are problematic in a removed in the MRF.